SeloSlav/twitter-story-teller/README.md

 <h2>Flags</h2>

-There are three flags at the top of the main Java class (ValidationClass.java) that will affect how the script is executed.
+There are two flags at the top of the main Java class (ValidationClass.java) that will affect how the script is executed.
 Explanations, and their default values, follow:

 	/*
 	 * Set this flag to true if you would like to use a custom path for your